Your Top 3 DLC Coating Questions Answered

 DLC coatings are deposited by plasma processes such as PECVD.
 Chemical vapor deposition (CVD) is a technology for growing thin films on multiple surfaces using a chemical reaction between gas molecules.
 Some form of energy is needed to excite, break down, and charge the gas molecules.
 In turn, these react chemically with each other and a surface to “grow” a coating.

-CVD can deposit various materials, from metals to plastics to ceramics to glass.
+CVD can deposit a wide range of materials, including metals, plastics, ceramics, and glass.
 The energy driving the reactions comes from heat (thermal CVD) or plasma enhancement (PECVD).
-Thermal CVD is usually applied near atmospheric pressure, while plasma-enhanced CVD is often a vacuum process (we use PECVD in our VaporTech® coating systems).
-A significant advantage of PECVD is that high temperatures are not required, enabling deposition on temperature-sensitive materials such as low-melting-point metals and alloys.
-A soft, elastic polymer coating will change into a hard, smooth DLC coating by simply varying the energy of the plasma during the PECVD process.
+Thermal CVD is typically applied at near-atmospheric pressure, while plasma-enhanced CVD is often a vacuum process (we use PECVD in our VaporTech® coating systems).
+A significant advantage of PECVD is that high temperatures are not required, allowing for deposition on temperature-sensitive materials, such as low-melting-point metals and alloys.
+A soft, elastic polymer coating can be transformed into a hard, smooth DLC coating by simply varying the energy of the plasma during the PECVD process.

 3. Does DLC create hard or lubricious coatings?

 A DLC coating is amorphous, like glass, with bonding ranging from mostly graphite-like to more diamond-like.
-The ability to tailor how the carbon atoms interconnect by changing process parameters allows us to produce materials approaching the hardness of natural diamond.
-However, there are tradeoffs, harder coatings tend to be more highly stressed, so the adhesion layer (the layer between the DLC coating and the surface) is crucial.DLC coating adheres well to the surface when the adhesion layer is optimal.
+The ability to tailor the interconnection of carbon atoms by adjusting process parameters enables us to produce materials with hardness approaching that of natural diamond.
+However, there are tradeoffs; harder coatings tend to be more highly stressed, so the adhesion layer (the layer between the DLC coating and the surface) is crucial.DLC coating adheres well to the surface when the adhesion layer is optimal.
 In some applications, a softer but tougher coating will be more durable than a hard, stressed coating.
 In either case, lubricity helps lower the rate of wear.

-The exceptional combination of DLC coatings’ lubricity and hardness means we can tailor these coatings for many applications.
-For example:
+The exceptional combination of DLC coatings’ lubricity and hardness allows us to tailor these coatings for various applications.

-We hope you enjoyed our answers to your DLC coating questions.
+We hope you found our answers to your DLC coating questions helpful.
 Let VaporTech help determine if DLC coatings will add value to your products.
 Contact us today!